 Rest and Recovery

-Recovery is rarely mentioned as an essential part of training.
-This obviously includes adequate sleep and rest between sessions, but for the shins specifically, but there are a couple of methods that can help your body recover quicker from tough conditioning rounds.
+Recovery is an essential part of training.
+This includes adequate sleep and rest between sessions, but for the shins specifically, a couple of methods can help your body recover quicker from tough conditioning rounds.

 Recommended Recovery